OctopusDeploy/docs/docs/shared-content/installation/minimum-requirements.include.md

     - SQL Server Standard or Enterprise: 4 Cores / 16 GB of RAM or Azure SQL with 200+ DTUs

 :::hint
-Those are a baseline, monitor your Octopus Server and SQL Server performance on all resources, CPU, memory, disk, and network and increase resources when needed.
+These suggestions are a baseline.
+Monitor your Octopus Server and SQL Server performance on all resources including CPU, memory, disk, and network, and increase resources when needed.
 :::

 If you have a Server or Data Center license you can leverage [Octopus High Availability](/docs/administration/high-availability/index.md) to scale out your Octopus Deploy instance.
 With that option we recommend adding more nodes with 4 cores / 8 GB of RAM instead of increasing resources on one single node.
 Scaling vertically will only get you so far, at some point you run into underlying host limitations.